-"Overhang" refers to the number of shares of the Company's common stock that are subject to outstanding awards or remain available for new award grants.
-The following table shows the total number of shares of the Company's common stock that were subject to outstanding restricted stock and restricted stock unit awards granted under the 2016 Plan, that were subject to outstanding stock options granted under the 2016 Plan or the 2006 Plan and that were then available for new award grants under the 2016 Plan as of December 31, 2023 and as of March 15, 2024.
-(In this 2024 Plan proposal, the number of shares of the Company's common stock subject to restricted stock and restricted stock unit awards granted during any particular period or outstanding on any particular date is presented based on the actual number of shares of the Company's common stock covered by those awards and before applying the provisions of the 2016 Plan for counting these awards against the plan's share limit as 1.5 for every share actually issued pursuant to the award.
+The following table shows the total number of shares of our Company's common stock that were subject to outstanding restricted stock and restricted stock unit awards granted under the 2024 Plan and the 2016 Plan, that were subject to outstanding stock options granted under the 2024 Plan, the 2016 Plan or the 2006 Plan and that were then available for new award grants under the 2024 Plan as of December 31, 2024 and as of March 14, 2025.
+(In this amendment to the 2024 Plan, the number of shares of our Company's common stock subject to restricted stock and restricted stock unit awards granted during any particular period or outstanding on any particular date is presented based on the actual number of shares of our Company's common stock covered by those awards and before applying the provisions of Amended 2024 Plan for counting these awards against the plan's share limit as 1.5 for every share actually issued pursuant to the award.
 For awards subject to performance-based vesting requirements, the number of shares presented is based on the maximum level of performance.)